yuxuanzhuang/batter/docs/getting_started.rst

 =======================

-For a complete description of the YAML schemas, default values, and validation rules, refer to the configuration overview under ``docs/configuration_overview.rst`` (or the equivalent section of the HTML docs).
+For a complete description of the YAML schemas, default values, and validation rules, refer to :doc:`configuration`.
 It details every field in :class:`~batter.config.run.RunConfig` and :class:`~batter.config.simulation.SimulationConfig`, including advanced options such as restraint overrides, REMD setup, or SLURM-specific controls.